-One architectures with invariant properties with respect to permutations of the input vectors is the transformer architecture [51, 69].
+One architectures with invariant properties with respect to permutations of the input vectors is the transformer architecture [50, 51].
 Perhaps surprisingly, transformers were originally developed for problems in natural language processing, thus requiring the addition of positional information bits to the vector encoding each word in order to recover the sequential dimension.
-More recently they have been used in other areas, including physics [70, 71] in order to leverage their permutation invariance properties.
+More recently they have been used in other areas, including physics [68, 69] in order to leverage their permutation invariance properties.
 Transformer architectures typically consists of stacks of encoder modules followed by decoder modules.
 The structure of each encoder module and each decoder module is similar, thus we describe only a typical encoder module.
 A transformer encoder module accepts an unordered set of inputs and produces a set of outputs.
 The transformer employs a mechanism called self-attention, which allows it to compare each element in the set against every other.
 This mechanism allows the network to attend to important features in the set while computing an output prediction.
-Briefly, self attention (Equation 9) operates on an input matrix X, with N rows and D columns.
+Briefly, self attention (equation (7.1)) operates on an input matrix X, with N rows and D columns.
 Three matrices are produced from the projection of X with differing, trainable, weight matrices: $Q = XW_Q, K = XW_K, V = XW_V$ (termed Query, Key, and Value respectively).

-FIG. 15: Schematic diagram of the transformer neural network used to determine EOS coefficients λ_1 and λ_2 from an input of spectra and NPs.
+Figure 16.
+Schematic diagram of the transformer neural network used to determine EOS coefficients $\lambda_1$ and $\lambda_2$ from an input of spectra and NPs.

-$$S = D(Q, K, V) = \operatorname{softmax}\left(\frac{QK^T}{\sqrt{d_q}}\right)V \qquad (9)$$
+$$S = D(Q, K, V) = \operatorname{softmax}\left(\frac{QK^T}{\sqrt{d_q}}\right)V.$$ (7.1)

 Thus in short each output corresponds to a different convex combination of the Value vectors, where each convex combination depends on the degree of similarity between the corresponding Query and Key vectors.
-The similarity is computed by taking dot products between corresponding Query and Key vectors, and then applying a softmax to yield a convex combination (see [51, 69] for additional details).
+The similarity is computed by taking dot products between corresponding Query and Key vectors, and then applying a softmax to yield a convex combination (see [50, 51] for additional details).

 In the neutron star application, the transformer architecture takes as input spectra and corresponding nuisance parameters for each star in the set.
 In the results shown below, the network is given a set of 10 stars, though the structure of the network allows it to accept larger or smaller datasets with minimal modification.
 The final output of the network is the two EOS parameters.
+This is shown schematically in figure 16.